 by Dr. Tina Marcantel

 Menopause can be a challenging time of transition for many women, but there are natural, effective methods that can help to alleviate many of the problem symptoms it presents.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Chandler, Mesa, Tempe, Scottsdale, Apache Junction, Queen Creek, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Chandler, Mesa, Tempe, Scottsdale, Apache Junction, Queen Creek, and the greater Phoenix area.

 Every woman who goes through middle age will experience menopause.
 For a fortunate few, this transitional time is relatively easy; for many others, “the change” is marked by a number of physical and psychological challenges that may leave them frustrated and physically drained.
 As with any health issue, the more a woman understands the process of menopause, the better she will be able to deal with it.

 What is menopause?